how to read our map

 To better understand what we mean by environmental impact, read more about our indicators and methodology below.

 MEJ’s map follows CalEnviroScreen’s methodology, combining Population Characteristics and Pollution Burden indicators to create an index of environmental injustice by census tract.
+A similar method has been used for maps in Washington, Illinois, and Michigan, among others.
 See the following links to learn more about these indicators:

 The negative effects of pollution depend on a combination of vulnerability and exposure.
 People living in poverty, for example, are more vulnerable to air pollution because they may lack access to quality healthcare.
 The method we use, following the method developed for CalEnviroScreen, reflects this in the two overall components of a census tract’s final Cumulative EJ Impact: Population Characteristics and Pollution Burden.